hpsbe/Swapswap/README.md

 Please use Goerli testnet for this application.

-It is a basic crypto token swapp exchange inspired from uniswap.
+It is a basic crypto token-swap exchange inspired from uniswap.